-Not long afterward, these treatments entered the consumer market where they began to be used on clothing to control odor and prevent mildew growth.
+Not long afterwards, these treatments entered the consumer market where they began to be used on clothing to control odour and prevent mildew growth.
 Finally, manufacturers started to employ antimicrobial coatings on outdoor furniture.
-These treatment processes, however, can be very expensive, adding about 16 percent to the cost of each unit.
+These treatment processes, however, can be very expensive, adding about 16 per cent to the cost of each unit.
 Many companies that are unable to accept this cost or pass it on to their customers have declined to use any antimicrobial treatment at all.

 How Antimicrobial Treatments Work

-The specific mechanism through which antimicrobial treatments work depends upon the type of treatment.
+The specific mechanism through which antimicrobial treatments work is dependent upon the type of treatment.
 Several methods are available, and each works in a slightly different way.
 No matter what is being used, the process is very similar.
-Some fabrics are treated with a coating when the fibers are being spun, and others are treated after the fibers have been woven into a fabric.
+Some fabrics are treated with a coating when the fibres are being spun, and others are treated after the fibres have been woven into a fabric.
 In the case of man-made fabrics, such as nylon and polyester, the treatment can be completed either way.

 Some antimicrobial treatments use chemicals that are absorbed by the fabric and slowly leach through to the surface to kill bacteria and fungi before they have a chance to grow or multiply to dangerous levels.
 Other treatments rely on metallic compounds, polymers or polypeptides that create an inhospitable environment that is not conducive to growth.

-This multi-layered bonding action is what allows the fabric to keep its antimicrobial properties year after year, preventing the growth of harmful mould, mildew and bacteria even under extreme conditions.
-While this coating protects the durability of the fabric and the health of anyone sensitive to mold, it also has the added benefit of controlling unpleasant odors.
+This multi-layered bonding action is what allows the fabric to keep its antimicrobial properties year after year, preventing the growth of harmful mould, mildew, and bacteria even under extreme conditions.
+While this coating protects the durability of the fabric and the health of anyone sensitive to mould, it also has the added benefit of controlling unpleasant odours.